havet/Dicelist/ReadMe.txt

     Copyright (C) 2020 Per Tunedal, Stockholm, Sweden ....Author: Per Tunedal <info@tunedal.nu>

-....This file is part of Tunedal Dice Lists.
+....This file is part of Dicelist.
 Word lists for making secure ....passwords with the help of 4-5 dices.

-    Tunedal Dice Lists is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Dicelist is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    Tunedal Dice Lists is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    Dicelist is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Tunedal Dice Lists.
+    You should have received a copy of the GNU General Public License along with Dicelist.
 If not, see <https://www.gnu.org/licenses/>.

 Tunedals 4 dice list
 ====================